 - Able to swim in normal paddling clothing suitable for the prevailing conditions

-- Boat-based candidates must also hold the current 2 Star Award or be of equivalent ability due to the paddling environment and the boat control required to complete the course
+- Boat-based candidates must also hold the Paddle Explore Award, 2 Star Award or be of equivalent ability due to the paddling environment and the boat control required to complete the course

-- Bank-based participants accessing the course are not required to hold the British Canoeing 2 Star Award.
+- Bank-based participants accessing the course are not required to hold a Personal Performance Award.
 However, they should be prepared to fully participate in all relevant aspects of the course

 A first aid certificate is not a pre-requisite.
 However holding a first aid certificate is strongly recommended for all paddlers.

 Attendance Certificates are issued to successful candidates by British Canoeing following a recommendation from the course provider, subject to the following Certification fees: